Kickstart your investment

 |Tax liability computed as per normal provisions of the Income-tax Act – normal tax liability||XXXX|

 |AMT computed at 18.5% (plus applicable surcharge and cess) on adjusted total income||XXXX|

 |Tax liability of taxpayer||Higher of the above|

 Though AMT was introduced to collect tax from zero tax companies, it was also with the intention of having consistent flow of tax to public fund.
-Therefore, while minimum tax is being levied in a FY wherein normal tax is lower than AMT, in subsequent FYs wherein AMT is lower than normal tax, AMT paid earlier is allowed to be carried forward and reduced against normal tax to the extent of difference between normal tax and AMT.
+Therefore, while minimum tax is being levied in an FY wherein normal tax is lower than AMT, in subsequent FYs wherein AMT is lower than normal tax, AMT paid earlier is allowed to be carried forward and reduced against normal tax to the extent of the difference between normal tax and AMT.
 Balance if any after such set off can be carried forward to subsequent FYs.
 This concept is called AMT Credit.
 However, AMT Credit is not allowed to be carried forward for infinity but only upto 10 FYs succeeding the FY in which such AMT is paid.

 In case of any change in normal tax due to any order passed by income tax department, AMT credit will also change accordingly.

 Further, if taxpayer has any foreign tax credit (tax paid in foreign countries with which India has bilateral or unilateral tax agreement) to be claimed against AMT, any FTC in excess of AMT shall be ignored.

 All taxpayers to whom AMT provisions are applicable is required to obtain a report from Chartered Accountant certifying that adjusted total income and AMT have been computed as per provisions of Income-tax Act, in Form No. 29C and furnish the report on or before the due date for filing the return of income.
 Report can be filed electronically along with return of income.

 Screenshot of Form No. 29C is given below:

 Illustration (assuming status of taxpayer to be individual)